Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Funding for the new route, branded as Trainlink, was provided by the Hayes West Drayton Partnership and the Government's Challenge Fund, with contracts arranged in the standard London Buses system.
 The route was awarded to Wings Buses with three new single deckers, painted in a dedicated green livery, incorporating an element of route branding, and in a similar style to buses on route A10.
 Other refinements included air conditioning, audio-visual passenger information (although I couldn't find any trace of this when I first travelled on the route a few years later) and tinted glazing.
 Most unusually the route also had a dedicated web site!

 Perhaps this inefficiency prompted London Buses to look at the route again when services were being reviewed for the opening of Heathrow's new Terminal 5.
-Rather than extend of divert existing routes serving Heathrow Central to serve Terminal 5, it was decided that Terminal 5 should have its own dedicated routes.
+Rather than extend or divert existing routes serving Heathrow Central to serve Terminal 5, it was decided that Terminal 5 should have its own dedicated routes.
 These have been extensions or diversions of existing routes, often with a re-numbering in the process, and one such was the H50, which became the 350.

-Even though the new section via Harmondsworth has seen double deckers before, it was decided to convert the route back to single deck and revert to the original option of operating a single double deck journey from Hayes to West Drayton in the morning peak, returning PM – although the planners do not appear to have got it at quite the right time.
-It would probably be more useful to curtail the journey at Stockley Park East and send the bus back to do a second journey.
+Surprisingly, Travel London agreed to have their contract for the H50 terminated, and the 350 was re-tendered, but in the event Travel London retained the contract.
+Even though the new section via Harmondsworth has seen double deckers before, it was decided to convert the route back to single deck with a frequency increase to 5 buses per hour, along with an evening and weekend service.
+Brand new Alexander Dennis Enviro200Dart single deckers were introduced.
+To maintain capacity the route reverted to the original option of operating a single double deck journey from Hayes to West Drayton in the morning peak, returning in the afternoon – although the planners did not appear to have got it at quite the right time.
+Last time I wrote that it would probably have been more useful to curtail the journey at Stockley Park East and send the bus back to do a second journey - and hey presto, on 9 July 2011 that was almost exactly what happened, though the journeys terminated at Stockley Park West instead.

-Photo © John Bennett.
+Photo © Joshua Perrett.

 Navigation